-- The investment must be made via a Qualified Opportunity Fund.
-An Opportunity Fund is a privately managed investment vehicle organized as a corporation or a partnership for the purpose of investing in qualified Opportunity Zone Businesses.
-The fund must hold at least 90 percent of its assets in such property.
+- The investment must be made via a qualified Opportunity Fund.
+An Opportunity Fund is a privately managed investment vehicle organized as a corporation or a partnership for the purpose of investing in qualified Opportunity Zone businesses.
+The fund must hold at least 90% of its assets in such property.

 - The investment must be derived from a gain in another investment and transferred into an Opportunity Fund within 180 days of realizing the gain.

-If these qualifications are met, investors can receive reductions on capital gains taxes relative to the years of their investment in an Opportunity Fund after 5 years.
+If these qualifications are met, investors can receive reductions on capital gains taxes relative to the years of their investment in an Opportunity Fund after five years.

 - If the investment is held for a minimum of five years, the taxable amount of the capital gains reinvested is reduced by 10%.

 - If the investment is held for seven years, the taxable amount of capital gains reinvested is reduced by an additional 5%, bringing the total reduction to 15%.

 - After holding for ten years, there is a permanent exclusion from taxable income on the capital gains from the investment in the Opportunity Fund.

 - A business in which substantially all of the tangible property owned or leased by the business is used in an Opportunity Zone, with at least 50% of the gross income earned by the business coming from the active conduct of business with an Opportunity Zone.

 - Market-rate rental housing